Satharus/LogFS/README.md

 # LogFS
-LogFS is a simple userspace filesystem that logs everything to a file in the working directory.
+LogFS is a simple userspace filesystem that logs everything to a file.
 Made using C and LibFUSE high level API.

 ## Features